danchoi/goog/README.md

-I wrote `goog` for the same reason I wrote [vmail](https://github.com/danchoi/vmail), [poddb](http://danielchoi.com/software/poddb_client.html), and [vitunes](https://github.com/danchoi/vitunes): I believe that the command line and a plain text editor like Vim is a much more flexible, powerful, and productive environment for using a computer than the web browser is.
+I wrote `goog` for the same reason I wrote [vmail](https://github.com/danchoi/vmail), [poddb](http://danielchoi.com/software/poddb_client.html), and [vitunes](https://github.com/danchoi/vitunes): I believe that the command line, supplemented by a Unix-style plain text editor like Vim, is in general a much more powerful, productive, empowering, and creative environment for using a computer than the web browser is.

-They are more powerful for many reasons, but one of the most important is that both Vim and command line allow programs to interoperate with other programs much more easily than applications in the web browser.
-You can append the results from goog to a text file for later perusal, or you can write another program to take goog's output and scrape all the webpages it returns for a particular query and generate a PDF document with a table of contents, or a Kindle ebook.

-You can automate all this much more easily too when you are working with command line tools.
-No more manual application switching or selecting/copying/pasting drudgery.

 This is just the tip of the iceberg.